bobthemighty/talk-eventbridge-is-so-hot/content.md

 ## Telemetry

-As a _data-driven organisation_ we need to provide _high-quality, near-realtime data_ for our analytics teams.
-EventBridge allows us to ship _coarse-grained data events_ that analysts can capture via Kinesis Firehose.
+As a .serif[data-driven organisation] we need to provide .serif[high-quality, near-realtime data] for our analytics teams.
+EventBridge allows us to ship .serif[coarse-grained data events] that analysts can capture via Kinesis Firehose.

 ???